 Our afternoon is spent exploring Lake Eva, on the northern shore of Baranof Island.
 This area is known for Alaska's famous brown bears.
 We'll walk along a forest trail, stepping over tracks left by passing bears in the soft mud, and pausing to admire the abundance of mosses, ferns, and small flowering plants.
 Huge hemlock, Sitka spruce and cedar trees are all flourishing because of the amply supply of rain.
 Coastal brown bears are sometimes spotted grazing on newly sprouted grasses, and they quickly retreat into the forest, perhaps spooked by our approach.
 We'll enjoy a small lake that ends in a cascading waterfall.

 And suddenly it’s 6:00 pm.
 Where did the day go again?
-Our evening is spent at a quiet anchorage in Appleton Cove, dining on Dungeness Crab, with a fruit torte for dessert.
-Remember all those berries we saw along the boardwalk in Warm Springs Bay?
-There's a few less now.
+Our evening is spent at a quiet anchorage in Hannus Bay, dining on Sockeye Salmon, with a fruit torte for dessert.

 Unique to humpbacks, bubble-net feeding requires a group of whales to work together cooperatively.
 They gather in formation below large schools of fish and begin releasing bubbles, which confuse the fish and bunch them tightly together.
 The cylindrical wall of bubbles acts like a net, which fish are reluctant to swim through.
 On cue, the entire group surges upward through the bubble net, mouths agape – a dozen or more humpback whales all rising to the surface in unison.
 Each whale collects a huge mouthful of water, and then expels it, straining the fish through their baleen.
 Often the group will display this feeding behavior over and over again.